-I am a licensed acupuncturist, herbalist, and medical qigong practitioner with a private practice in the Temescal neighborhood of Oakland, Ca. I am blessed because I absolutely love my work, and blissed to work so close to my home of 15 years in West Oakland.
+I am a licensed acupuncturist, herbalist, and medical qigong practitioner with a private practice in the Temescal neighborhood of Oakland, California, close to my home in West Oakland where I have lived since 2002.
 I earned a Master of Science degree in Oriental Medicine at Acupuncture and Integrative Medicine College in Berkeley, where I learned Japanese theory and techniques as well as Traditional Chinese Medicine.
 I also completed Dr. Suzanne Friedman’s Medical Qigong Therapy Program, which taught me invaluable methods of accessing deep energies to generate healing.
 As an intern at UC Berkeley Athletics department, I worked with athletes and learned to effectively treat their acute injuries and chronic pain.
 I was very fortunate to be able to pursue post-graduate training with two mentors.
 I studied gynecology and fertility with Christine Chung, and cancer and chronic illness treatment with Bob Levine.
 I have also completed post-graduate coursework in nutrition, digestive issues, gynecology, chronic pain, post-operative recovery, nervous system disorders, neurology, cardiovascular disease, and cancer.
 Being a curious person, I look forward to a life of continued learning.

 And what else…?
 I practice tai chi, qigong, and yoga to cultivate and harmonize my qi, and because it keeps me saner.
 I enjoy growing food in our garden, and cooking and eating delicious meals.
 Reading good books and sharing good stories give me great pleasure.
 I love to connect with and learn from all kinds of people, animals, plants, microbes, minerals, and ecosystems.
 I look forward to learning from and about you.